xchapter7x/goutil/README.md

-goutil
+goutil -> itertools
 ======

-To start we now have 2 versions of a Map function.
-This allows us to iterate over Slice, Array and Map types and execute a function on each of the elements in those structures.
+Map - function which allows us to iterate over Slice, Array, chan and Map types
+      and execute a function on each of the elements in those structures.

-We can also run a CMap version of this function which will loop and run the function concurrently using go routines.
+CMap - version of the Map function
+        which will loop and run the function concurrently using go routines.

+Iterate - function which turns all typically
+            iterable objects into object accepted by the range command

+Range - function to create a generator
+          similar to the xrange python function.

+Pair - a type, which is
+        in line with the c++ Pair object